AniMcGill/animcgill.github.io/README.md

 I also added a link for past events and pictures (past_events.html), it's supposed to be a photodump because I don't have a database yet.
 Every past event + pictures will just get dumped in a giant gallery in no particular order.

 execs.html:
 Same gallery logic as the events page but I removed the "full width image" since profile pictures are generally square.
 Instead, I decided to put some text to describe the execs.
 You can put anything you want.
 The alt text is the position and name of the execs.
+To get the profile image, copy paste the image on a discord channel (I use the bot channel) and use that link.
+Do not directly use an image found using inspect element, as discord will delete the link when the user changes pfp and it will crash.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)